-We humanely raise our animals on over 330 acres of farmland in Curran, ON.
-Our pasture-based and regenerative farming practices help protect the environment, heal the earth, and naturally help build nutrient-rich soil to create thriving ecosystems.
+We raise our animals on over 330 acres of farmland in Curran, ON.
+Our pasture-based and regenerative farming practices help protect the environment and naturally help build nutrient-rich soil to create thriving ecosystems.

 We want the best for our family and yours, too.
 The products that we sell are produced without any synthetic hormones or antibiotics — and we’re always transparent about what we feed our animals.
 We want you to know where your food is from and how it's produced.

 Raised from May until the end of October, the chickens are housed in custom-built mobile coops and are moved to fresh pasture daily.
-They are able to eat fresh grass, scratch the soil, and search for insects, especially crickets.
+They are able to eat fresh grass, scratch the soil, and search for insects.
 Our birds have full outdoor access and can seek shade or shelter at any time.
 Overnight, they are protected in their coops from predators.